oursky/aws-site-manager/README.md

 ## Install it

-Binary downloads for Linux / Mac / Windows coming soon
+Download binary from latest release: https://github.com/oursky/aws-site-manager/releases/

-If you have Go 1.6 or above installed, run the following command:
+Compile from source: if you have Go 1.6 or above installed, run the following command:

 ~~~~
 go get -u github.com/oursky/aws-site-manager